 Financial assistance options include Connecticut’s Care 4 Kids subsidy program, employer-sponsored dependent care FSAs, and the federal Child and Dependent Care Tax Credit.
 For more on childcare costs and assistance, see our guide on how to enroll in full-time childcare and get help paying.

-Red Flags to Watch For When Choosing a Toddler Daycare
+Toddler Daycare Red Flags to Watch For

 Trust your instincts during tours and visits.
 These warning signs suggest a program may not provide the quality care your toddler deserves: